AlexSuvak94/InventoryManagement---LARAVEL/README.md

+ABOUT:
 A Laravel-based inventory management web application designed for managing car records.
 Users can add, update, delete, and view cars in a dashboard interface with sorting and filtering options.

+PLEASE NOTE:
-PLEASE NOTE: This project is not live.
+This project is not live.
 To test it, you need to set it up locally.

 FEATURES:
     - User-friendly dashboard to view all cars.